-The Ebeltoft Village was gifted to us by the Museum of Danish America, whom received the striking folk art creation from the Fuller Museum of Art in Brockton, Massachusetts in 1999.
+The Ebeltoft Village was gifted to the Danish Windmill by the Museum of Danish America, which had received the striking folk art creation from the Fuller Museum of Art in Brockton, Massachusetts in 1999.
 A grant received from the Shelby County Community Foundation assisted with funding this project.